GDformer: Going Beyond Subsequence Isolation for Multivariate Time Series Anomaly Detection: Introduction

 In unsupervised setting, different pretext tasks are devised to learn the shared representations among normal time points, which are deemed to distinguish from abnormal representations.
-According to the detection criteria, existing works can be categorized into two groups, i.e., \textit{reconstruction}-based and \textit{association}-based.
-In the first ones, the reconstruction errors of anomalies are higher than those of normal time points, due to the well-cultivated temporal representations in the training process \cite{10.5555/3618408.3619209,yang2023dcdetector}.
+Generally speaking, the existing deep learning methods can be categorized into two groups~\cite{sánchezferrera2025reviewselfsupervisedlearningtime,qiu2025tab}, i.e., \textit{forecasting}- and \textit{reconstruction}-based ones.
+In forecasting-based methods, the future values are predicted based on lookback windows and the prediction models are trained by minimizing prediction errors between ground truth and predicted values~\cite{yu2025merlin,wu2024multi,liu2024wftnet}.
+The potential anomalous points will be detected if the prediction errors exceed the defined criterion.
+However, these methods are susceptible to segment anomalies, where the prediction errors may be lowered if anomaly points concurrently exist in inputs.
+In reconstruction-based methods, the reconstruction errors of anomalies are higher than those of normal time points, due to the well-cultivated temporal representations in the training process~\cite{10.5555/3618408.3619209,yang2023dcdetector,xu2022anomaly,yang2023dcdetector,xie2025multivariate}.
 However, given the rarity of anomalies and complex temporal patterns, the decision criterion may be dominated by normal points, thus leading to poor distinguishability.
-Therefore, in Anomaly Transformer (AnomalyTrans) \cite{xu2022anomaly} and DCdetector \cite{yang2023dcdetector}, the association-based criterion is proposed, based on the observation that anomalies have stronger association with adjacent time points than with the subsequence input to Transformers.

-As shown in Fig. \ref{motivation} (left), these methods follow such pipeline to obtain the detection criterion: (a) dividing the entire \textit{series} into non-overlapped \textit{subsequences} (which can be seen as \textit{samples} in deep learning); (b) evaluating intra-subsequence point-wise association and anomaly scores; (c) determining the unified detection criterion for all points in whatever subsequences.
-Therefore, such \textit{subsequence isolation} approach focuses on point-wise association in limited horizon which is much less context-informative compared with the entire series.
-Moreover, given the \textit{heterogeneity} across subsequences in terms of temporal fluctuation and the number of anomalies, the association-based point-wise anomaly scores are highly subsequence-contained.
+As shown in Fig. \ref{motivation} (a), these methods follow such pipeline to obtain the detection criterion: (i) dividing the entire \textit{series} into non-overlapped \textit{subsequences} (which can be seen as \textit{samples} in deep learning); (ii) learning intra-subsequence temporal knowledge and isolated anomaly scores; (iii) determining the unified detection criterion for all points in whatever subsequences.
+Therefore, such \textit{subsequence isolation} approach focuses on limited horizon which is much less context-informative compared with the entire series.
+Moreover, given the \textit{heterogeneity} across subsequences in terms of temporal fluctuation and the number of anomalies, the derived point-wise anomaly scores are highly subsequence-contained.
 As shown in Fig. \ref{motivation_example}, directly concatenating such anomaly scores to derive the global detection criterion for the entire series results in false negative and false positive cases.